betomoedano/expo-oauth-example/README.md

-# Expo Auth Example with Google Sign-In 👋
+# 🔐 Cross-Platform Authentication with Expo: Google & Apple Sign-In Example

 This is an [Expo](https://expo.dev) project demonstrating a BFF (Backend-for-Frontend) architecture for Google authentication using Expo API Routes and JWTs.

 ## Features

 - 🔐 Google Authentication
+-  Apple Authentication
 - 🎯 BFF Architecture with Expo API Routes
 - 🎫 JWT-based token management (for native)
 - 🎫 Cookies-based session management (for web)